anon767/maangcrawler/README.md

 # MAANG Job Search

-Conveniently crawl and scrape all job postings from Meta, Amazon, Apple, Netflix and Google efficiently.
+Conveniently crawl and scrape all job postings from Meta, Microsoft, Amazon, Apple, Netflix and Google efficiently.
 This tool comes with a simple UI to retrieve and search the job postings.

 ## Usage